mainfraame/cucumber-jest/README.md

            "password": "itsASecretShh...",
            "extraEmails": false,
            "date": "2019-12-01T15:00:00.000Z"
-       }
+       } (2 ms)
     ✓ And the successAlert is visible (2 ms)
     ✓ And the showExtraEmailsAlert is not visible (2 ms)
   Feature: Sign Up - With Extra Emails
-    ✓ Given the firstName text input value is James (8 ms) ✓ And the lastName text input value is Dean (8 ms) ✓ And the email text input value is james.dean@gmail.com (7 ms) ✓ And the password text input value is itsASecretShh...
-(8 ms) ✓ And the extraEmails checkbox input is checked (5 ms) ✓ When the submit button is clicked (35 ms)
+    ✓ Given the firstName text input value is James (8 ms) ✓ And the lastName text input value is Dean (8 ms) ✓ And the email text input value is james.dean@gmail.com (8 ms) ✓ And the password text input value is itsASecretShh...
+(7 ms) ✓ And the extraEmails checkbox input is checked (7 ms) ✓ When the submit button is clicked (42 ms)
     ✓ Then POST /api/sign-up is called with the request body:
        {
            "firstName": "James",